jupyterlab/jupyterlab/docs/source/user/file_formats.md

 * File format: `.pdf`
 * MIME type: `application/pdf`

-PDF files (`.pdf` extension) are a common and standard file format for documents.
-To view a PDF file in JupyterLab, double-click on the file in the File Browser:
+PDF files are a common standard file format for documents.
+To view a PDF file in JupyterLab, double-click on the file in the file browser:

 [animation]